How to Take Care of Your Eighth Ray Ritual Amulets and Ritual Altar Items

 You can clean your silver-plated items frequently, at least once every two weeks to a month with this method to maintain its shine.

 What you will need:

 - aluminium foil

 - 1 tbsp. salt

 - soft cloths

-- Line the bottom of a small bowl with a piece of aluminum foil.
+- Line the bottom of a small bowl with a piece of aluminium foil.

 - Add the salt and baking soda to the bowl, then add enough hot water so that your item will be covered.
 Mix the solution so the powders dissolve.

-- Add the item to the bowl, and let it sit, ensuring that the item touches the aluminum foil.
-Black and yellow flakes will begin to break off or float up in the water as the sulfur (what darkens the jewelry) separates from the silver and is attracted to the aluminum in the bowl.
+- Add the item to the bowl, and let it sit, ensuring that the item touches the aluminium foil.
+Black and yellow flakes will begin to break off or float up in the water as the sulphur (what darkens the jewellery) separates from the silver and is attracted to the aluminium in the bowl.

 - Remove the piece after 10 minutes, or when you see that the tarnish or dirt seems gone.